 The thermohaline circulation, a global conveyor belt driven by variations in temperature and salinity in the oceans, plays an important role in climate regulation.
 It transports warm, salty water from the tropics to the North Atlantic, where it releases heat into the atmosphere and warms Western Europe.
 As the water cools, it sinks deep into the ocean before moving southward.
 According to some predictions, an increase in fresh water brought on by warmer temperatures could reduce the thermohaline circulation, thereby making Western Europe colder.

 Marika is also interested in the role of sea ice in polar amplification, a phenomenon in which the planet's polar regions experience enhanced warming compared to other parts of the globe.
-A recent version of the Community Climate System Model, a global climate model that provides computer simulations of Earth's past, present, and future climate, shows a strong polar amplification.
+An update to the Community Climate System Model, a global climate model that provides computer simulations of Earth's past, present, and future climate, shows a strong polar amplification.
 "The CCSM now has one of the better sea ice models," Marika says.
 "I'm very interested in understanding the polar amplification."

 A math major in college, Marika always liked science.
 Her father, Bill Holland, was also an NCAR scientist before his retirement in 1998.
 "Part of the reason I did well in science was because I had a good tutor at home," Marika says.
 "And he was an influence on me going to graduate school."
 Once there, Marika's graduate adviser helped nurture her fuzzy ideas about climate into her focus on sea ice.

 After completing her Ph.D. in 1997, Marika began a postdoctoral appointment at the University of Victoria in British Columbia, where she began using large-scale climate models to look at the entire northern hemisphere.
 Two years later, she came to NCAR for another postdoctoral fellowship and then joined the scientific staff of NCAR's Climate and Global Dynamics division.